Sulfated Alcian Blue (SAB) Stain

 PROCEDURE NOTES:

-3. If using a xylene substitute, closely follow the manufacturer’s recommendations for deparaffinization and clearing steps.
+3. If using a xylene substitute, follow manufacturer’s recommendation for deparaffinization and clearing steps.

 REFERENCES: